okwon78/Image2Vec/README.md

 intermediate_output = model.predict(x)
 ```

-Finally, I build a inverted index which is similar to search engine.
+Finally, I builded a inverted index; Key is file path and value is a sorted list by cosine similarities.
-Key is file path, and value is sorted list
+The reason why I chose cosine distance instand of euclidean distance is that In high dimension space, cosine distance is a better choice because of curse of dimension.

 ```python